Chorus (Erasure album)

-Chorus is the fifth studio album by British band Erasure, released on 14 October 1991 by Mute Records in Germany and the UK and on 15 October 1991 by Sire/Reprise Records in the United States.
-It later made the short list of nominees for the 1992 Mercury Prize.
+Chorus is the fifth studio album by English synth-pop duo Erasure, released on 14 October 1991 by Mute Records in Germany and the UK and on 15 October 1991 by Sire/Reprise Records in the United States.
 In 1999, Ned Raggett ranked the album at number 45 in his list of "The Top 136 or So Albums of the Nineties".

 Background

 Upon its release, Chorus became Erasure's third consecutive number-one album in the UK and gave them four more top twenty hits.
 In the US, it was Erasure's highest-debuting and highest-peaking album on the Billboard 200 at the time, entering at number 29.
 It gave Erasure their first Billboard Hot 100 entry since "Stop!" with the title track, which also charted well on the Modern Rock Tracks chart and Billboard's Hot Dance Music/Club Play chart.
 Chorus also charted well in Germany, where it peaked at number thirteen.